-Based on the results of the recent experience study, the following assumptions were changed: interest rate, mortality, retirement rates, DROP loads, and turnover rates.
+Based on the results of the recent experience study, the following assumptions were changed: interest rate, mortality, salary increases, retirement rates, turnover rates, and disability rates.
 In addition, a corridor was added to the asset method, and the amortization policy was expanded and documented.
 Finally, transferred service is now recognized at the time the service is transferred to the County rather than at the time a member leaves County employment.